-4.3 Submesoscale instabilities at the edge of MEs observed by UGs scale via symmetric or centrifugal instabilities, and also induce kinetic energy inverse cascade to MEs via mixed layer baroclinic instabilities (i.e., Fox-Kemper et al., 2008; McWilliams, 2016).
+4.3 Submesoscale instabilities at the edge of MEs observed by UGs

+Smaller-scale structures, i.e., submesoscale process, usually occurs within MEs, either at the eddy edge (front; filament) or entrained in the eddy center, in terms of spiral structures or "eye-cat" structures (Zhang and Qiu, 2018; Ni et al., 2021; Hu et al., 2023; Qiu et al., 2024).
+They could cascade kinetic energy downward to turbulent scale via symmetric or centrifugal instabilities, and also induce kinetic energy inverse cascade to MEs via mixed layer baroclinic instabilities (i.e., Fox-Kemper et al., 2008; McWilliams, 2016).
 However, the submesoscale processes within MEs are difficult to be observed by Argo with 10-day's temporal resolution.
-Tang et al. (2022) attempted to observed submesoscale fronts using NAVIS float, and found that mixed-layer baroclinic instability dominated this frontogenesis.
-Qiu et al. (2019) and Shang et al (2023) have captured the a submesoscale front at the eddy's edge by using a "virtual mooring" UG observation.
-As passively driven by flow, NAVIS can only observe submesoscale process in an approximate Lagrangian fashion, whereas UGs traversing a front could provide us both the cross-front and along-front information, depending on our observational scheme.
+Tang et al (2022) observed submesoscale fronts using NAVIS float, and found that mixed-layer baroclinic instability dominated this frontogenesis.
+Qiu et al (2019) and Shang et al (2023) have captured a submesoscale front at the eddy's edge by using a "virtual mooring" UG observation.
+As passively driven by flow, NAVIS can only observe submesoscale process in an approximate Lagrangian fashion, whereas UGs could provide us both the cross-front and along-front information, depending on our observational scheme.